 The story unfolds at a leisurely pace.
 Basil and Gisela spend a long time trying to unravel the mystery of Faustina and her murky origins.
 A death finally occurs, then another, and nobody’s in much of a hurry for any of it.
 There is plenty of time for metaphysical discussions about the mythology of doubles, the nature of death, and so forth.
 A romance develops, not too obtrusively, though it’s not exactly fascinating, either.

 Some of the other digressions are more interesting.
 Two long scenes in particular involving the school initially seem to be purely social in nature.
 There are major clues buried among the chatter, however, along with some red herrings.
-McCloy is adept at dropping clues where the reader least wants to find them; the more boring or confusing a conversation is, the more likely it’s something you actually need to pay attention to, as little as you may want to.
+McCloy is adept at dropping clues where the reader least wants to find them; the more boring or confusing a conversation is, the more likely that it’s something you actually need to pay attention to, as little as you may want to.

 The author also includes many detailed descriptions of the clothing and appearance of her characters, especially the women.
 Some are devastatingly succinct. (“The hands were ten years older than the face and the voice was ten years older than the hands.”)
 Others are more expansive, but equally sharp.
 For instance, Alice’s choice to attend a formal school tea party in revealing loungewear does not exactly meet the required dress code.